-Further information can be found at the CXC website http://cxc.harvard.edu/acis/optional_CCDs/optional_CCDs.html.
+See http://cxc.harvard.edu/acis/optional_CCDs/optional_CCDs.html for further information on optional chips.

-ACIS-I Count Rate and Number of Spectral Lines We want to know the maximum number of counts from the brightest source in the field (not necessarily the target), and if the proposer believes that there will be lines in the spectrum from this source.
+ACIS-I Count Rate and Number of Spectral Lines We want to know the maximum number of counts in the spectrum from the brightest source the proposer will be analyzing in the field (not necessarily the target), and if the proposer believes that there will be lines in the spectrum from this source.
 Both questions are being asked to trigger assessment by the CXC of the sensitivity of the experiment to the gain calibration and so that appropriate scheduling may be employed to avoid thermally-induced gain drifts that might impact the observation.
 If the GO is interested in the optimal spectral performance of the ACIS CCDs, they should seriously consider using only 4 CCDs as discussed above.